The-OpenROAD-Project/OpenROAD/src/dft/README.md

 # DFT: Design for Testing

-This tool is a implementation of Design For Testing for OpenROAD.
-Design for Testing is used to add new nets and combinational logic to allow IC designs to be tested for errors coming from physical imperfections in the tapeout.
+This tool is an implementation of Design For Testing.
+New nets and logic are added to allow IC designs to be tested for errors in manufacturing.
+Physical imperfections can cause hard failures and variability can cause timing errors.

 A simple DFT insertion consist of the following parts: